camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/10-cockpit/60-cockpit-plugins.html.md

 #### Excluding a plugin feature

-In this example, we deactivate the definition list in the cockpit dashboard but keep the diagram previews and disable the job retry action button:
+In this example we deactivate the definition list in the cockpit dashboard but keep the diagram previews and disable the job retry action button:

 ```html